finbourne/lusid-sdk-csharp-preview/sdk/docs/FeesAndCommissionsApi.md

             try
             {
-                // [EXPERIMENTAL] Get the Fees and Commissions that may be applicable to a transaction.
+                // [EXPERIMENTAL] GetApplicableFees: Get the Fees and Commissions that may be applicable to a transaction.
                 ResourceListOfFeeCalculationDetails result = apiInstance.GetApplicableFees(instrumentIdentifierType, instrumentIdentifier, portfolioScope, portfolioCode, additionalSearchKeys);
                 Debug.WriteLine(result);
             }